manglanandini8-design/weseed/README.md

 # 🌱 WeSeed — Clean Together

 > *You don't have to clean alone.*
+>

-WeSeed is a hyperlocal civic-tech app that connects people who want to take action on cleanliness in their communities — but need the safety of a group to do it.
+> WeSeed is a hyperlocal civic-tech app that connects people who want to take action on cleanliness in their communities — but need the safety of a group to do it.
 Report dirty spots, join cleanup drives, and watch your plant grow with every contribution.

----
+## 💭 Why I built this

+Right outside my college there's a never ending line of garbage.
+Every single day.
+Foul smell.
+Impossible to ignore.

+I wanted to clean it up.
+I genuinely did.

+But I didn't.

+Not because I was lazy.
+Because I was scared.
+Scared that people would stare.
+Scared someone would laugh.
+Scared of that familiar feeling — log kya kahenge — even when I was trying to do something good.

+And then I thought — what if I'm not the only one who feels this way?

+What if there are hundreds of people in every city who have that same impulse, that same frustration, but hold back for the same reason — because nobody wants to look stupid doing the right thing alone?

+That's what WeSeed is.
+Not an NGO.
+Not a government initiative.
+Just a way for people who already care to find each other — so nobody has to take the first step alone.

+I'm a first-year BTech student.
+I didn't wait to have the perfect team, the perfect tech stack, or the perfect plan.
+I just started.

+Because someone has to.

 ## 💡 The Problem